 One of the most crucial investments you will make in your retail business is your point of sale system.
 Shopping for one can be overwhelming and confusing, especially with the range of features and prices throughout the market.
-But promises of “cheap POS system” or “free point of sale” are misleading at best.
+But promises of a “cheap POS system” or “free point of sale” are misleading at best.
 From long-term contracts to overlooking compatibility, here are a few common traps to watch out for.

 Any sort of contract can put you in a bind, especially if a solution becomes a poor fit for your retail business.
 The retail world that we live in today requires business owners to adapt quickly.
 Therefore, rigid contracts could easily curb growth and agility.

-It’s imperative to choose a point of sale system that is subscription based.
+It’s imperative to choose a point of sale system that is subscription-based.
 This type of POS software will make it easy for you to scale up or down based on your requirements.
-It allows you to figure out what systems and tools fit your business over a period of time, without locking you into a one-size-fits-all solution.
+It allows you to figure out what systems and tools fit your business over a period of time without locking you into a one-size-fits-all solution.
 It provides flexibility while still being affordable.

 You must plan how you will transfer information from one source to the other.
 Transferring inventory data and customer databases can be a major headache if they are not done right.
-It’s necessary to iron out all details in order to avoid a migrating process that is time-consuming and expensive.
+It’s necessary to iron out all details to avoid a migrating process that is time-consuming and expensive.

 Allocate ample staffing resources and time for the process of migration.
 You will need to clean and organize the stored data and format the data files correctly before transferring them to the new system.

 It’s great to settle for a cost-effective POS, but you need to make sure it will handle your business needs adequately.
 A growing business benefits from features like advanced inventory management, data analysis, and customer loyalty programs.
-And a cheap POS system may not have the critical functionalities and features that are needed to run and manage a competitive retail business.
+And a cheap POS system may not have the critical point of sale features that are needed to run and manage a competitive retail business.
 You might save some cash by going for a free or cheap option, but the time you’ll spend dealing with the shortcomings of the system will end up costing you in the end.